 November 14, 2002

 Good morning, Mr. Chairman and Members of the Subcommittee.
 I am Steve Williams, Director of the U.S. Fish and Wildlife Service (Service) and a co-chair of the Aquatic Nuisance Species Task Force (ANS Task Force).
 Thank you for inviting the Department of the Interior (Department) to comment on H.R.
 5396, the National Aquatic Invasive Species Act, and H.R.
 5395, the National Aquatic Invasive Species Research Act.
-Working primarily through the Service and the U.S. Geological Survey (USGS), the Department has a long history of aggressively working on issues related to aquatices.
+Working primarily through the Service and the U.S. Geological Survey (USGS), the Department has a long history of aggressively working on issues related to aquatic invasive species.

-There is no question that the introduction and establishment of aquatic invasive speciesies have significantly impacted our natural areas.
+There is no question that the introduction and establishment of aquatic invasive species have significantly impacted our natural areas.
 We have only to look at a history of invasions from the sea lamprey to the zebra mussel to the snakehead fish this summer to understand the broad scope of the problem.
 The United States continues to see a number of aquatic species crossing our borders, and we expect this trend to continue.
 The Department supports the overall direction of these two bills and is encouraged by the leadership and foresight shown by Congress to address this difficult issue.
 However, the Department offers to work with the Subcommittee on specific program details.
 We also note that new spending authorized by these bills is not currently included in the President's Budget and, as such, must be considered within existing resources and priorities.

 We agree with the continued focus on partnerships and cooperative efforts to address this nationally significant problem.
 One of the purposes of the original bill, the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990, was to encourage Federal and State agencies to work with partners to enhance our collective efforts.
-We believe that the partnerships and cooperative entities established through the ANS Task Force and the National Invasive Species Council (Council) have been instrumental in making significant progress to prevent and control aquatic invasive species.
+We believe that the partnerships and cooperative entities established through the ANS Task Force and the National Invasive Species Council (Council) have been instrumental in making significant progress to prevent and control aquatic

 We note that H.R.
 5396 would give statutory recognition to the Council, which the Secretary co-chairs along with the Secretaries of Agriculture and Commerce.
 We endorse this provision, and believe that this statutory recognition will assist the Council in providing coordination and policy guidance for federal invasive species programs.
 We also support inclusion of research agencies, such as the USGS and the Smithsonian Institution, as participants in the Task Force to encourage strong links between research and the management of non-indigenous aquatic species.